dannyclark77/ironside_front_end/README.md

 To-Dos:
 - Add favicon - DONE
-- Fix mobile formatting of player selection page
+- Fix mobile formatting of player selection page - DONE
 - Sign up automatically logs you in - DONE
 - Message to user that roster is created when 7 players added
 - Don't log out on refresh